 Forest Managers have long attempted to improve the health of their stands through management actions such as thinning, prescribed burns and biomass extraction.
 Few have studied impacts of these treatments on bark beetles inhabiting the roots and lower bole.
-Bark beetle species have the potential to weaken trees by vectoring fungal infestations in addition to causing direct mortality.
-Biomass removal is still a new process and its affects on the populations of these insect species at treated areas are not yet known.
+Bark beetle species have potential to weaken trees by vectoring fungal infestations in addition to causing direct mortality.
+Biomass removal is still a new process and it is not vet known how it affects the populations of these insect species at treated areas.

-Leptographium terebrantis (Barras and Perry), L. procerum (Kendrick) (Wingfield) and L. serpens (Goid.)
+Leptographium terebrantis (Barras and Perry), L. procerum (Kendrick) Wingfield and L. serpens (Goid.)
 Wingfield are known plant pathogenic fungi vectored through movement of Hylastes bark beetles.
 Southern pine regeneration efforts through the South would benefit from a more complete understanding of the impact of management practices on pathogen vectoring bark beetles.

-The three treatments carried out at the experimental sites on the Oakmulgee Ranger District of Talladega National forest are biomass removal, pre-commercial thinning, and no treatment.
+The three treatments carried out at the experimental sites on the Oakmulgee Ranger District of Talladega National forest will be biomass removal, precommercial thinning and no treatment.
 These treatments will occur between November 2009 and February 2010.
-Tree vigor and management site characteristics will be related to changes in insect populations.
+Tree vigor and management site characteristics will both be related to changes in insect populations